-(1) A person starts an appeal by lodging written notice of appeal, in the approved form, with the registrar of the tribunal.
+- (1) A person starts an appeal by lodging written notice of appeal, in the approved form, with the registrar of the tribunal. - (2) The notice of appeal must state the grounds of the appeal and be accompanied by the fee prescribed under a regulation.